-- Designated school and mobile sites: Sack meals are available 11 a.m. to 1 p.m., Monday through Friday (on scheduled school days).
+- Designated schools: Sack meals are available 11 a.m. to 12 p.m., Monday through Friday (on scheduled school days).

 - People must wear face coverings and maintain social distancing at meal sites.

 - Community resources available for adults, non PSD students (private and charter school students) and children 18 and younger through the Food Bank for Larimer County.

 Have a question and your not sure who to contact?
 Send your question to email@example.com and we will get it forwarded to just the right person.

 Nutritious meals help students learn

 A leader in K-12 food service, PSD Child Nutrition partners with customers, manufacturers and other school districts to provide students with fresh and delicious breakfasts and lunches in the cafeterias, as well as in the classrooms and grab-and-go selections.

 Menu items meet or exceed USDA guideline to ensure healthy and nutritious meals for students.
 Recipes include more vegetables, Colorado-grown produce, whole grains and less preservatives.
 New menu items and products are taste-tested by students to determine what items to offer in school cafeterias.

 PSD school kitchens prepare meals daily mostly by scratch - a safer, higher quality option than other districts who use centralized kitchens.

 - MyPlate reflection of a balanced meal with the required food components: whole grains, meat/meat alternate, fruits, vegetables, milk (juice), salad bars

 - 6-8 fruits and vegetables available at lunch ($1 million of budget spent on produce)